percona/pmm-doc/docs/setting-up/client/index.md

     * password is equal to Agent ID, which can be seen e.g. on the Inventory Dashboard.
 -->

-## Method 1: Install PMM Client with a package manager
+## Method 1: Install PMM Client with a package manager {: package-manager }

 ### Debian-based distributions